lnemsick-simp/pupmod-simp-libkv/README.md

-Notice that we are explicitly setting the resource identifier in both the `libkv::put`` and `libkv::list` function calls and their resource identifiers match one of the backens in our hieradata.
-Using the resource idntifiers allows us to use a default hierarchy to determine which backend to use.
+Notice that we are explicitly setting the resource identifier in both the `libkv::put`` and `libkv::list` function calls and their resource identifiers match one of the backends in our hieradata.
+Using the resource identifiers allows us to use a default hierarchy to determine which backend to use.

 The search within the default hierarchy is simple: